strayllama/test_Scottish_Orienteering_app/readme.md

 # Scottish Orienteering Website Companion App.
- and keep it simple, do it well, and make it very easy to use and attractive.
+Keep it simple, do it well, and make it very easy to use and attractive.

-We will therefore only have it for displaying upcoming events and activities, within a (customisable) X mile radius of the phone, or searchable by any location between two dates (for e.g. somebody going on holiday and planning ahead).
+We will therefore only have it for displaying upcoming events and activities.
+Customisable) X mile radius of the phone, or searchable by any location between two dates (for e.g. somebody going on holiday and planning ahead).

-Do you think this will be possible?!
-Will the app be compatible with Android and Apple?
+Options for map view or list view (default for map view?)

 To consider:
-Events and activities are different categories on the British Orienteering website (activities being the more informal club training-type things)
+Events and activities are different categories on the British Orienteering website (activities being the more informal club training-type things).
-Options for map view or list view (default for map view?)
 Can zoom on map and click on orienteering pin (can supply!) for one screen of simple info, with a direct link to the entry website if applicable Do we colour-code events on the map for how soon they're coming up?
 (See British Orienteering website - I don't think this is a necessity, but might be helpful)

 To include SOA logo, and use of SOA colour-scheme !

 Ideal format for displaying events:
 * Title of event/activity (no more acronyms!)
 * Date / location / time